 Process of Buying Real Estate in Belize

-The buying of property in Belize is rather a straightforward and is somewhat a much uncomplicated process.
-Titles to freehold properties can be taken in three different ways:
+The buying of property in Belize rather straightforward and somewhat a much uncomplicated process.
+Titles to freehold properties can take in three different ways:

 Deed of Conveyance

 This is the oldest method for ownership of property in Belize.
-Ownership by way of Deed of Conveyance is in fact the absolute right to ownership of property.
+Ownership by way of Deed of Conveyance in fact the absolute right to ownership of property.
 The ownership by means of conveyance may be converted to a Certificate of title through an application for a first registration.
 Thereinafter any subsequent purchaser is issued a Transfer Certificate of Title.
-It must always be noted that a Deed of Conveyance is a valid legal title.
-Once it has been confirmed that the seller is confirmed to have good title on the property.
+It must always note that a Deed of Conveyance is a valid legal title.
+Once it confirms that the seller is confirmed can have good title on the property.

 A Transfer Certificate

 A Certificate of Title is a physical title to a specific portion of land.
-This means of ownership is secure and is the more costly and time consuming manner in which to transfer ownership in comparison to the transfer process of Deed of Conveyance.
+This means of ownership secured and the more costly and time consuming manner in which to transfer ownership in comparison to the transfer process of Deed of Conveyance.
 The process for Transfer Certificate may drag on for months and may incur high cost in attempts to fast track the document.

 A Land Certificate

 A land Certificate is an absolute title, applying to properties in new or special developments.
 The Government of Belize, presently is undergoing a process which calls for the re-registration of all freehold lands under the Registered Lands Act, which the overall goal being a uniformed system of nationwide land ownership.
 This process, though underway, entails much work and re-surveys are yet to be scheduled.
-Note that title insurance is not necessary for purchasing property, and that closing cost tend to be very minimal.
-The purchase price is assessed and an 8% stamp duty is charged on the declared purchase price.
+Note that title insurance is not necessary for purchasing property, and that closing cost is a very minimal amount.
+The purchase price is assessed and an 8% stamp duty is a charge on the declared purchase price.

 Why Buying Real Estate in Belize is Attractive